simmi30/lnd1/docker/README.md

 ```

 ### Connect to faucet lightning node
-In order to be more confident with `lnd` commands I suggest you to try
+In order to be more confident with `broln` commands I suggest you to try
 to create a mini lightning network cluster ([Create lightning network cluster](#create-lightning-network-cluster)).

 In this section we will try to connect our node to the faucet/hub node
 which we will create a channel with and send some amount of
-bitcoins.
+brocoins.
 The schema will be following:

 ```text
 + ----- +                   + ------ +         (1)        + --- +